opensearch-project/documentation-website/_opensearch/search/sort.md

 ## Sort mode

-The sort mode is applicable to sorting by array or multi-valued fields.
+The sort mode is applicable to sorting by array or multivalued fields.
 It specifies what array value should be chosen for sorting the document.
-For numeric fields that contain an array of numbers, you can sort by `avg`, `sum`, and `median` modes.
+For numeric fields that contain an array of numbers, you can sort by the `avg`, `sum`, or `median` modes.
 To sort by the minimum or maximum values, use the `min` or `max` modes that work for both numeric and string data types.

 The default mode is `min` for ascending sort order and `max` for descending sort order.